sympy/sympy/doc/src/documentation-style-guide.rst

 sections.
 Any reference to other SymPy objects should go in the See Also section instead.

-Do not list online resources in the References section.
-Instead, an online resource should be cited by embedding a hyperlink in the text of the docstring.
-Only link to freely accessible and stable online resources such as Wikipedia, Wolfram MathWorld, and the NIST Digital Library of Mathematical Functions (DLMF), which are unlikely to suffer from hyperlink rot.

-The References section should include paper citations and/or any other printed resource giving general information about the function.
+The References section should include online resources, paper citations, and/or any other printed resource giving general information about the function.
 References are meant to augment the docstring, but should not be required to understand it.
 References are numbered, starting from one, in the order in which they are cited.

+For online resources, only link to freely accessible and stable online resources such as Wikipedia, Wolfram MathWorld, and the NIST Digital Library of Mathematical Functions (DLMF), which are unlikely to suffer from hyperlink rot.

 References for papers should include, in this order: reference citation, author name, title of work, journal or publication, year published, page number.